mlpack/ensmallen/doc/optimizers.md

 | `double`, `arma::vec` | **`lowerBound`** | Lower bound of the coordinates on the coordinates of the whole population during the search process. | `0` |
 | `double`, `arma::vec` | **`upperBound`** | Lower bound of the coordinates on the coordinates of the whole population during the search process. | `1` |

 Note that the parameters `lowerBound` and `upperBound` are overloaded.
 Data types of `double` or `arma::mat` may be used.
 If they are initialized as single values of `double`, then the same value of the bound applies to all the axes, resulting in an initialization following a uniform distribution in a hypercube.
 If they are initialized as matrices of `arma::mat`, then the value of `lowerBound[i]` applies to axis `[i]`; similarly, for values in `upperBound`.
-This results in an initialization following a uniform distribution in a hyperrectangle within the specified bounds.
+This results in an initialization following a uniform distribution in a hyperrectangle within the specified bounds.The `ElementType` parameter refer

 Attributes of the optimizer may also be changed via the member methods `PopulationSize()`, `MaxGenerations()`, `CrossoverRate()`, `MutationProbability()`, `MutationStrength()`, `Epsilon()`, `LowerBound()` and `UpperBound()`.